panva/node-oidc-provider/docs/README.md

 [RFC8707](https://www.rfc-editor.org/info/rfc8707/) - Resource Indicators for OAuth 2.0

+> [!IMPORTANT]
+> The following default helper implementations in this option include placeholders and MUST be replaced by a deployment before use.
+> - `getResourceServerInfo`

 Specifies whether Resource Indicator capabilities shall be enabled.
 When enabled, the authorization server shall support the `resource` parameter at the authorization and token endpoints to enable issuing Access Tokens for specific Resource Servers (APIs) with enhanced audience control and scope management.

 The authorization server implements the following resource indicator processing rules: